-- Federal Unsubsidized Stafford Loan
+- 1. Federal Unsubsidized Stafford Loan

-- Federal Subsidized Stafford Loan
+- 2. Federal Subsidized Stafford Loan

 - 3. Perkins Loan

 - 4. PLUS Loan

 - 5. Federal Pell Grant

 - 6. Federal Supplemental Educational Opportunity Grant

 - 7. Other Title IV Aid

 - 8. Other State/Institutional Aid

 WITHDRAWAL PROCESS: Any student who desires to withdraw from the University must report to the Dean of Students Office located in the Clark Student Center.
-Following an exit interview with the Dean's Office, the student will be issued a copy of the withdrawal form and the Dean's Office will process the paperwork with the necessary University offices (Business Office, Financial Aid Office, and Office of the Registrar).
-Again, refer to the above information regarding the REFUND AND REPAYMENT POLICY to determine if you will be required to repay any financial aid monies as a result of your withdrawal from the University.
+Following an exit interview with the Dean's Office, the student will be issued a copy of the withdrawal form and the Dean's Office will process the paperwork with the necessary University offices (Business Office, Financial Aid Office, and Registrar's Office).
+Again, refer to the above information regarding the REFUND AND REPAY-MENT POLICY to determine if you will be required to repay any financial aid monies as a result of your withdrawal from the University.

-SATISFACTORY ACADEMIC PROGRESS: Midwestern State University offers grants, work-study, and loans to students accepted for enrollment in a program leading to an approved degree, certification or Teaching Certification.
+SATISFACTORY ACADEMIC PROGRESS: Midwestern State University offers grants, work-study, and loans to students accepted for enrollment in a program leading to an approved degree, certification, or Teaching Certification.
 Federal and state regulations governing student financial assistance require that an institution develop standards to measure a student's academic progress toward a degree.
 At Midwestern State University, minimum standards include qualitative requirements (or, semester and/or cumulative grade point average) and quantitative requirements (or, maximum time frame for completion of degree AND hours attempted versus hours completed).
-MSU satisfactory progress requirements are monitored at the end of each academic/award year, which includes Summer term(s), Fall semester and Spring semesters combined, respectively.
+MSU satisfactory progress requirements are monitored at the end of each ACADEMIC YEAR, which includes summer term(s), fall semester and spring semesters combined, respectively.
+(NOTE: MSU's current academic/award year (or, Summer, Fall, Spring) is subject to change to "Fall, Spring, Summer", respectively, effective in Summer 2007 term).
 A student's financial aid eligibility will be determined in accordance with the number of credit hours that pertain to the current degree program as indicated by the student on the Financial Aid Office (FAO) General Application.
-The student must contact the MSU-FAO if a change is made to the degree program or he/she decides to register for fewer or more hours than indicated on the General Application; financial aid eligibility may be adjusted to reflect this change in enrollment.
+You must contact the MSU-FAO if you change your degree program or decide to register for fewer or more hours than is indicated on the General Application; your financial aid eligibility may be adjusted to reflect this change in enrollment.
 Satisfactory progress requirements are monitored for ALL enrollment periods, including those for which financial aid was not received.
 Summer guest students are not eligible to receive financial aid.